Amaia Aberasturi

-Amaia Aberasturi Franco (born 28 April 1997) is a Spanish actress from the Basque Country, best known for her roles in 2020 drama film Coven and television series 45 rpm.
+Amaia Aberasturi Franco (born 28 April 1997) is a Spanish actress from the Basque Country.
+She is best known for her roles in the drama film Coven (2020) and the television series 45 rpm (2019).

 Early life and education

 Born in Gautegiz Arteaga, Basque Country, Aberasturi earned a diploma in Cinema and Television at Central de Arte in Madrid, in addition to studying a degree in Children and Primary Education.
 She trained under Clara Méndez-Leite.

+Personal life

+Since 2023, she has been in a relationship with ski mountaineer and skyrunner Oriol Cardona.